Perl-Apollo/Corinna/rfc/overview.md

 * `field`
 * `method`

-To get the full power of modern OO, we leverage modifiers to modify those
+To get the full power of modern OO, we leverage attributes to modify those
 keywords: `field $customer_name :reader;`

 None of the keywords are exposed outside the context of a class, helping to